OfficeDev/office-js-docs/docs/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md

 ## End user experience with the add-in catalog

-After an add-in has been published to the add-in catalog, end users can access the add-in catalog by completing the following steps:
+End users can access the add-in catalog in an Office application by completing the following steps:

 1. In the Office application, go to  **File** > **Options** > **Trust Center** > **Trust Center Settings** > **Trusted Add-in Catalogs**.